mainmatter/playbook/src/project-procedure/digital-products/README.md

 - Ensuring all project stakeholders have access to all of these tools and will receive notifications when they are assigned tasks or are mentioned by others

-Effective tooling and usage of it is critical for all teams, on-site or remote.
+Effective tooling and usage of it are critical for all teams, on-site or remote.
-All relevant information, decisions and decision making processes must at all times be accessible and transparent to all stakeholders for effective collaboration.
+All relevant information, decisions and decision-making processes must at all times be accessible and transparent to all stakeholders for effective collaboration.